Dorsivan/aura/docs/Video Games/AOE4/Matchup Tips/Chinese.md

 ### General Tips

-- Pro Scouts of course. sometimes you would play for delayed pro scouts
 - Making early units, going for the archers and horseman pretty good if they make javalins
 - Castle age timing with Knights archers
 - After relics, we add a Barbican, keep dealing damage, keep harassing, play fast and defend with archers.